ISSUES OF ROMA ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 This compilation features books of the Central European University Press, published since its establishment in 1993, that have some relevance to the history and culture of the Roma people.
 After the latest release, titles in the backlist are arranged by content: contemporary topics are on top, older themes below.
 For more substantial information about the content and availability, please click on the covers of the book, or on the links inserted into the citations.

 “Antigypsyism is about power.
 What makes antigypsyism special as a form of racism is the impunity enjoyed by the perpetrators.
-Those promoting hate speech or engaging in any racist action targeting Roma might do so because anti-Roma racism is widely accepted, and they feel encouraged in their actions by the lack of sanctions against them.”—from a critique of Roma policies in Europe.
+Those promoting hate speech or engaging in any racist action targeting Roma might do so because anti-Roma racism is widely accepted, and they feel encouraged in their actions by the lack of sanctions against them.”—a critique of Roma policies in Europe.

 “Due to time pressure, EU institutions rushed the adoption of a policy document on Roma and in doing so disregarded Roma participation as an objective and ignored the previous experiences of Roma policy-making efforts that would have advised otherwise.”